 Do select a vendor backed by a large, financially stable company to assure long-term data management and operations.

-Don’t overlook the hidden costs associated with on-premise solutions, including upgrade fees and long-term maintenance costs.
+Don’t overlook the hidden costs associated with on-premises solutions, including upgrade fees and long-term maintenance costs.

 Don’t work with a vendor that isn’t officially endorsed or recommended by notable accounting firms.